puid/JavaScript/README.md

 ### <a name="Usage"></a>Usage

-Creating a random ID generator using `puid-js` is a simple as:
+Creating a random ID generator using `puid-js` is as simple as:

 ```js
 const { puid } = require('puid-js')